haydenwillen/nn-from-scratch/README.md

 # nn — a neural network from scratch, in NumPy

-A two-layer feedforward neural network for regression, built without any ML framework.
-The goal is clarity: every line of math is in plain NumPy and the whole network fits in five files.

-## Why

-To make sure I actually understand what a neural network is doing — forward pass, backprop, gradient descent — rather than just calling `model.fit()`.

-## Layout
+A two-layer neural network for regression.
+No PyTorch, no autograd, no `model.fit()` — just the math, written out in NumPy.

+I built this to make sure I actually understood what a neural network does under the hood.
+Forward pass, backprop, gradient descent: it's easy to call a library and watch the loss go down.
+Writing it yourself is how you find out where the gaps in your understanding actually are.

+The whole thing fits in five files:

 ```
 nn/